Jessica Simpson: 1999–2001: Career breakthrough, Sweet Kisses and Irresistible

 Simpson began working on her debut studio album in 1998.
-Her debut single, "I Wanna Love You Forever", was released on September 28, 1999.
-The single became a success, reaching number three on the Billboard Hot 100 chart in the United States.
-The song earned a platinum certification from the Recording Industry Association of America (RIAA) for sales exceeding one million copies in the country.
+Its lead single, "I Wanna Love You Forever", was released on September 28, 1999.
+The song reached number three on the Billboard Hot 100 in the United States and was certified platinum by the Recording Industry Association of America (RIAA) for sales exceeding one million copies.

 Simpson's debut studio album, Sweet Kisses, was released on November 23, 1999.
-The album sold 65,000 copies in its first week of release, debuting at number sixty-five on the Billboard 200 chart in the United States.
-The album also saw success in several European countries.
-The following year, "Where You Are" was released as the second single from the album; Simpson's boyfriend Nick Lachey was featured on the track.
-Simpson went on to announce her plans to remain abstinent until marriage.
-"I Think I'm in Love with You" served as the album's third and final single and achieved success in the United States.
-With the success of the album's third single, Sweet Kisses rose to a new peak of number twenty-five on the Billboard 200 in August 2000.
-The album sold over two million copies in the United States, earning a double platinum certification from the RIAA.
-Simpson embarked on the Heat It Up Tour with her boyfriend's band, 98 Degrees, as their opening act to promote Sweet Kisses throughout 2000.
+It sold 65,000 copies in its first week and debuted at number 65 on the Billboard 200 in the United States.
+The album also achieved commercial success in several European countries.
+The following year, "Where You Are." featuring Simpson's then-boyfriend Nick Lachey, was released as the album's second single.
+"I Think I'm in Love with You" was released as the third and final single and achieved commercial success in the United States.
+Following the song's release, Sweet Kisses reached a new peak of number 25 on the Billboard 200 in August 2000.
+The album sold over two million copies in the United States and was certified double platinum by the RIAA.
+Simpson promoted the album throughout 2000 as an opening act on 98 Degrees' Heat It Up Tour.

-Work on her second album began in 2000; during the recording of the album, Simpson adopted a more mature public image.
-In a July 2001, Simpson explained "I recorded [Sweet Kisses] when I was seventeen years old and I'm twenty-one [this month] so there is four years of growth involved."
-While working on the record, Simpson ended her relationship with Lachey to focus on furthering her career; however, the two reconciled romantically that September.
-Simpson released the record's title track, "Irresistible" as the lead single from the project in April 2001.
-The single became her second top twenty hit on the Billboard Hot 100 chart.
-Simpson released her second studio album, Irresistible, on May 25, 2001.
-The album sold 127,000 copies in the United States during its first week of release, debuting at number six on the Billboard 200 chart.
-Though the album's first week sales nearly doubled those of her previous effort, Irresistible failed to match the success of her debut album; the record earned a gold certification from the RIAA for sales of 500,000 copies.
-"A Little Bit", the album's second and final single, failed to achieve significant success.
-In July, Simpson began performing as a co-headliner on the Total Request Live Tour for the tour's first 14 dates, alongside artists such as Destiny's Child and Nelly.
-On August 7, Simpson embarked on the DreamChaser Tour, a 15-date tour of North America.
+Work on Simpson's second studio album began in 2000, with Simpson adopting a more mature public image during its production.
+Reflecting on the change in July 2001, she explained, "I recorded [Sweet Kisses] when I was seventeen years old and I'm twenty-one [this month] so there is four years of growth involved."
+The album's title track, "Irresistible", was released as its lead single in April 2001 and became Simpson's second top-20 hit on the Billboard Hot 100.
+Her second studio album, Irresistible, was released on May 25, 2001.
+It sold 127,000 copies in the United States during its first week and debuted at number six on the Billboard 200.
+Despite nearly doubling the first-week sales of Sweet Kisses, the album sold fewer copies overall and was certified gold by the RIAA for sales of 500,000 copies.
+"A Little Bit" was released as the album's second and final single.
+In July 2001, Simpson performed as a co-headliner on the first 14 dates of the Total Request Live Tour, alongside artists including Destiny's Child and Nelly.
+On August 7, she embarked on the DreamChaser Tour, a 15-date tour of North America.